 In today’s day and age, not having a social media page is very suspicious.

-Having an Instagram or Facebook that’s more quiet than a cemetery.
+Having an Instagram or Facebook that’s absolutely quiet.

 That said, some people are all about digital minimalism and reducing online distractions.

 So not being active on social media doesn’t make your online match a catfish… yet.

 What I’m about to say may ruffle a few feathers, but it needs to be said because it’s the truth.

 While beauty absolutely is in the eyes of the beholder, there is also such a thing as an unattractive or gorgeous person.